Mail Lists

 3. Click the Who's In tab.

-4. Click the Add Button.
+4. Click the New Button.

-The Contact List will open.
+The Contact List opens.

 5. Enter the search criteria for the patron and click the Search button.